iyzg/sequestrum/README.md

 # Sequestrum
 ## Description
-A modern, lightweight dotfile manager for the masses.
-This README.md may look daunting, but trust me on this, it's easy as pie.
-Promise.
-Now you may be wondering, why use this over Stow or Dotbot.
-Simple.Well for starters, the name is better.
-Do you need any other reasons?
-Fine, fine.. some real reasons.This is specifically made for dotfile management and provides features like modulatarity, dotfile repository setup, and more!
+A modern, lightweight, easy to use dotfile manager for the masses that provides modularity, dotfile repository setup, and more.

 ## Install Guide
 1. `sudo pip install (--user) sequestrum`